50 Forgotten Dinners We Need to Bring Back ASAP

 Croquettes used to appear on every table spread.
 Their crispy, fried goodness would be one of the most looked-forward-to items on the nightly menu.
 With the advent of modern cooking methods that emphasized quick meals, these labor-intensive items fell out of fashion, and you have probably forgotten all about them.
 By revisiting this classic in an easy-to-make recipe, you will rediscover why this classic dish was so beloved.

 Roast lamb used to appear on home chefs' menus frequently.
-But with fewer and fewer grocery stores carrying lamb, finding an opportunity to make this retro roast seems harder and harder.
+But with fewer and fewer grocery stores carrying lamb meat, finding an opportunity to make this retro roast seems harder and harder.
 If you take the trip out to your butcher and gather up the proper ingredients, this historic favorite won't disappoint.
 The tender juiciness of the meat compares to no other—you'll be back for seconds.

 Roasted Summer Veggies and Sausage

-Simplicity breeds the best recipes, and this vintage favorite pares roasted vegetables to their core essence.
+Simplicity breeds the best recipes, and this vintage favorite pares roasted vegetables to their essence.
 Fresh, nutritious veggies caramelize and perfectly complement the cooked sausage.
 This meal is easy to make and will please anyone who tries it.

 Fried Ham and Eggs